cloudfoundry/cf-for-k8s/docs/deploy-in-ci.md

 ## Prerequisites

 You will need the same set of prerequisites listed in the [Deploy CF for K8s](deploy.md#prerequisites) documentation.
 The CLIs will need to be available in the image used by your CI system.
+The [Dockerfiles in this repo](https://github.com/cloudfoundry/cf-for-k8s/tree/main/ci/dockerfiles), especially [cf-for-k8s-ci](https://github.com/cloudfoundry/cf-for-k8s/blob/main/ci/dockerfiles/cf-for-k8s-ci/Dockerfile) may be helpful.

 ## Available Scripts